Machine Relations

 The fields matter because they force the team to separate ranking vanity from citation reality.
 That distinction is not cosmetic: generative search evaluations have repeatedly shown that visible citations, source support, and answer faithfulness can diverge (Evaluating Verifiability in Generative Search Engines; Search engines post-ChatGPT).
 Track:

-• what kind of evidence the answer uses
+• What kind of evidence the answer uses (definitions, data, steps, quotes)

 Then refresh the page and the surrounding authority graph based on what the system actually cited.